 DAY 3 – Rhino River Lodge – Zulu Cultural Show – Durban

-We rise early and embark on our final open vehicle safari.
-We return for our mid-morning breakfast and depart for a visit to a Zulu village to complete the wildlife and culture experience.
+After an early rise, and embark on our final open vehicle safari.
+Then, return for a mid-morning breakfast and visit a Zulu village to complete the wildlife and culture experience.
 Here we encounter the age-old Zulu culture first-hand.
 Visit the Sangoma (a diviner also erroneously called the ‘Witch doctor’) and are treated to some authentic tribal dancing.

 Then travel to Mtunzini, a village perched on a hill overlooking the beach with a beautiful dune forest and an estuary lined with a mangrove swamp forest.
 The town is a declared Conservancy with the streets lined with indigenous trees.
 A forest of Raphia palm trees attract the Palm-nut Vulture, South Africa’s rarest breeding bird of prey – found only here and at Kosi Bay.
 We take short walks along the Umlalazi River.
 Visit the estuary and an optional short boat ride if time and weather permits to see the African fish eagle catching a fish.
 Then we return to Durban where we arrive late afternoon.

 1 Day Touch of Wildlife (Code: SCDU) – From Durban to Durban

 2 Day Wildlife Highlights Tour (Code: SCDH) – From Durban to Durban

 2 Day Wildlife Explorer Tour (Code: SCDE) – From Durban to Durban